Finding Subgroups with Significant Treatment Effects: Approximate Solutions Based on Submodular Minimization

-Thus by taking the intersection of the partitions defined by two greedy decision trees with depth $d=r$, we guarantee the property required by Lemma~\ref{lem:partition-exact}.
-This partition can also be thought as the leafs of a decision tree with depth $d=2\, r$.
+Thus by taking the intersection of the partitions defined by two greedy decision trees with depth $d=r$, we guarantee the property required by \autoref{lem:partition-exact}.
+This partition can also be thought of as the leaves of a decision tree with depth $d=2\, r$.

-Subsequently for any policy value defined on the leafs of a binary tree of depth $d$, adaptively chosen based on the data, we want to understand the concentration of the numerator and denominator of our objective $V_n$.
-If we let $A$ denote the space of binary policies defined on the leafs of an adaptively built binary decision tree of depth $d$, then we need to control the uniform deviations: w.p. $1-\delta$,
+Subsequently, for any policy value defined on the leaves of a binary tree of depth $d$, adaptively chosen based on the data, we want to understand the concentration of the numerator and denominator of our objective $\widehat{V}$.
+If we let $A$ denote the space of binary policies defined on the leaves of an adaptively built binary decision tree of depth $d$, then we need to control the uniform deviations, that is, we want w.p.\ $1-\delta$,